-Research Interests: Financial Regulation, Financial Networks, Financial Intermediation and Frictions, Production Networks, Trade Credit, Systemic Risk, Financial Stability, Payment Systems, Creative Destruction
+Research Interests: Financial Networks, Financial Intermediation, Financial Regulation, Production Networks, Trade Credit, Systemic Risk, Financial Stability, Payment Systems, Creative Destruction

-Efficiency and Stability of a Financial Architecture with Too-Interconnected-To-Fail Institutions (Forthcoming at the Journal of Financial Economics)
+Efficiency and Stability of a Financial Architecture with Too-Interconnected-To-Fail Institutions (Journal of Financial Economics)

 The regulation of large interconnected financial institutions has become a key policy issue.
 To improve financial stability, regulators have proposed to limit banks' size and interconnectedness.
 I estimate a network-based model of the over-the-counter interbank lending market in US and quantify the efficiency-stability implications of this policy.
 Trading efficiency decreases with limits on interconnectedness because the intermediation chains become longer.
 While restricting the interconnectedness of banks improves stability, the effect is non-monotonic.
 Stability also improves with higher liquidity requirements, when banks have access to liquidity during the crisis, and when failed banks' depositors maintain confidence in the banking system.